The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The other one, Guard with Balloon Dog, was put in a museum to be preserved.

-Banksy was very active in reference to the Israel-Palestine question, especially on the wall between Jerusalem and Bethlehem.
+This location is a must-see in our Banksy guide.
+The artist was very active in reference to the Israel-Palestine question, especially on the wall between Jerusalem and Bethlehem.
 In the latter city, he created The Walled Off Hotel.
 This is a real hotel in Caritas Street, Bethlehem, which the artist himself projected and furnished.
 It has a special view: the controversial wall.
 The furniture and decorations are also studied ad hoc: an example is the painting in a room representing two soldiers in the middle of a pillow fight.

 The wall itself was a great canvas for a lot of street artists.
 Besides around 7 artworks realized on it, Banksy also chose the side of a Palestinian Heritage Center to create his Armored Dove.
 In this difficult city, even the perennial symbol of peace has to protect itself.